unsupo/ogame/README.md

-This is several months old, i plan to return to work on this in a while.
+This is project is old, i plan to return to work on this in a while.
 I'll be more interested in returning to it if others show interest in this.
 The goal is to make a client that the user can either use on their own computer with a progressive web app UI or an app/website where users can create bots that will use a proxy and have one or more bots be utilized through the website.
 Via electron and ionic, a native app for both mobile and other os can be made.

 This is still a work in progress.
 Currently it is only functional through an IDE.

+This is the master branch, it will house the most functional version of the bot so far.
+The experimental branch is ogame_3.0 where i'll be starting over with the information i've learned so far.
+When i feel confortable with 3.0 i'll merge it into master branch and include a jar to download and run the bot.
+If i have time I plan to complete this by the end of the year 2018.

 - - - -
 # Ogame BOT #
 Once this is done, the server will be hosted on a website which will make a local run not required.